wesbarnett/insight/README.md

 # r/eveal

+"reveal"

 [<img src="https://raw.githubusercontent.com/wesbarnett/insight/master/screenshots/chromebadge.png">](https://chrome.google.com/webstore/detail/reveal/iaepjdnahmaliipimelmheobbdeplhah)

-/r/eveal is a Chrome extension to enhance the user experience on Reddit by helping users discover new communities based on the content they are submitting or viewing.
+`r/eveal` is a Chrome extension to enhance the user experience on Reddit by helping users discover new communities based on the content they are submitting or viewing.

-Reddit is a social media site where users engage in discussions in communities call subreddits, often denoted by `/r/*community_name*`.
-However, it's difficult to weed through all of the 900,000+ subreddits out there and find new communities other than the most popular ones.
+Reddit is a social media site where users engage in discussions in communities call subreddits, often denoted by `r/*community_name*`.
+However, it's difficult to weed through all of the 130,000+ active subreddits out there and find new communities other than the most popular ones.
 Additionally many subreddits have strict moderation and rules on what content they accept.
 Mods waste a lot of time removing posts and users can get frustrated.

+This extension adds a new information box underneath the submission form, showing communities related to the content being typed into the text box.
+Users will discover new communities related to what they are interested in.
+Additionally a new information box lists communities related to posts the user is viewing.

 ## Installation and usage